mulesoft-assets/template-sfdc2db-contact-migration/README.md

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both source (Salesforce) and destination (Database) systems, that must be made in order for all to run smoothly.
 **Failling to do so could lead to unexpected behavior of the template.**

-This particular Anypoint Template illustrates the broadcast use case between Salesforce and a Database, thus it requires a Database instance to work.
+This particular Anypoint Template illustrates the migration use case between Salesforce and a Database, thus it requires a Database instance to work.
 The Anypoint Template comes packaged with a SQL script to create the Database table that it uses.
 It is the user's responsibility to use that script to create the table in an available schema and change the configuration accordingly.
 The SQL script file can be found in [src/main/resources/contact.sql](../master/src/main/resources/contact.sql)

 ## DB Considerations <a name="dbconsiderations"/>